sqrl-lang/sqrl/website/source/tutorial.md

 Error: Could not find the requested name:: SomethingElse
 ```

 Cool!
-You'll see that the features were extracted successfully, and that there's a magic `SqrlClock` feature that represents the current time.
+You'll see that the features were extracted successfully, and that there's a built-in (but overridable) `SqrlClock` feature that represents the event time.
 Note also that features are case sensitive.

 The current SQRL implementation runs on Node.js and is a compiler, not an interpreter.
 As we've run this at scale for a long time at a startup that needed to conserve cash, we've put in some effort to make this JS as efficient as we could.
-You can see the compiled code for a feature by calling `printSource()`:
+You can see a readable version of the compiled code for a feature by calling `printSource()`:

 ```
 sqrl> printSource(Username);